restfulapi/api-strategy/README.md

 In addition, APIs must ensure that:

 * 'GET' is 'safe', meaning that it does not have side effects and does not modify state on the server.
-* 'GET', 'PUT', 'PATCH' and 'DELETE' must be 'idempotent', meaning subsequent invocations of the same request will have no adverse consequences (other than using resources in order to provide a response to the client).
+* 'GET', 'PUT', 'PATCH' and 'DELETE' must be 'idempotent', meaning subsequent invocations of the same request will have no adverse consequences (other than using CPU/memory/etc. in order to provide a response to the client).

-That is, if a client application issues a 'PUT' request to update a resource, any subsequent issuing of that same request will have no effect (as the resource has already been updated).
+That is, if a client application issues a 'PUT' request to update a resource, any subsequent issuing of that same request will have no effect (other than reporting an error, as the resource has already been updated).

 Ensuring PUT and PATCH are idempotent is a developer responsibility and is best explained using an example.
 Let's consider a resource that contains a numeric property.
 In this example, the API must not allow PUT to be used to simply 'increment' this value (e.g., to add 'one' to the current value) but must instead set the property to a specific value.
 Optimistic locking and using ETag-based conditional requests are two approaches (discussed later) that can ensure idempotency.
 Similarly, in the case of 'DELETE', a second issuance of the same request must result in an error (as the resource was already deleted).

 When using PUT to 'update' a resource, PUT support may employ PATCH semantics.
 That is, PUT may be used to 'replace' (i.e., employ proper PUT semantics) a resource or partially modify (employ PATCH semantics) an existing resource.
 Regardless of the semantics used for PUT, the preferred approach for partially modifying existing resources is to use HTTP PATCH.

 When using JSON representations, it is very highly recommended [JSON PATCH](https://tools.ietf.org/html/rfc6902) be used for supporting PATCH.
 JSON Patch, discussed later in this document, provides a very explicit mechanism to describe changes to a resource.

 Two additional HTTP methods may be needed: